Neats29/neats29.github.io/source/_posts/barking.md

 - Find a mentor.
 Have more than one for different areas of your life
 - Use “acceptance, caring and patience” when dealing with family and coworkers
 - "Ask for help from those above you and share your Twinkies with those below you”
-- "Your network affects you, make sure it's a good one.
-They can make you happier, healthier and more successful.”
-In other words, "The groups you associate with determine the person you become"
+- "The groups you associate with determine the person you become"
 - Express gratitude

 ---